Question

 Coordination

-Perfect for complex projects requiring coordination of multiple moving parts, stakeholders, or departments
+Best when coordinating complex projects with multiple moving parts, stakeholders, or departments requiring careful synchronization

 Championed